- Oops!Something went wrong.Please try again later.

 Melissa added that, "since [World War II] there has been a rapid decline in numbers of pollinating insects because of loss of habitat (flowering meadows) and changes in land use."

-JamJar Flowers has shared sketches of its designs ahead of the displays being installed next week.
-The main gate will be filled with bug hotels and brightly coloured planters while the Southern Plot will be a wildflower meadow covering 20 square feet.
+JamJar Flowers has shared sketches of its designs ahead of the displays being installed.
+The main gate was to be filled with bug hotels and brightly coloured planters while the Southern Plot was a wildflower meadow covering 20 square feet.

-The roundabout will include models of birds and bugs flying within the likes of verbena bonariensis, cosmos, helichrysum, rhodanthe daisies and much more.
+The roundabout included models of birds and bugs flying within the likes of verbena bonariensis, cosmos, helichrysum, rhodanthe daisies and much more.

-The installations will be full of carefully planned details, and Melissa highlighted some of the elements visitors should keep a particular eye out for.
+The installations were full of carefully planned details, and Melissa highlighted some of the elements visitors should keep a particular eye out for.

 “We are working with Leila Watts who is making the beautiful insects and reed warbler sculptures which you will have to get quite close to admire,” she said.
 “There will be a floristry element too, using dried flowers which we have gathered from various local growers and dried in the studio to decorate the two outer gateposts.”

-Once the event is finished, JamJar flowers will be donating the plants from the display to Slade Gardens where they can be replanted.
+Once the event was finished, JamJar Flowers planned to donate the plants from the display to Slade Gardens where they can be replanted.

 To sum up the Chelsea Flower Show installation, Melissa said she hoped visitors would, “find it beautiful and be inspired to think a little more carefully about how we can protect our native flora and fauna….We need to take care of what we have.”